• Skip to primary navigation

 Great for: Steak sandwiches, tacos, or serving with honey-glazed carrots and rice.

-Heads up: It’s rich—slice it thin and share with your favorite sauce.
+Heads up: It’s rich—slice it thin and share with your favorite pasta like my French onion pasta recipe.

 4. TOP ROUND (LONDON BROIL)